geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-12-23/meeting-transcript.md

 I've been testing BERT BEAM a lot.
 So we had problems with BERT BEAM. previously, previous MLPerf.
-So, actually, AM is stable, so I'm going to...
+So, actually, AM is stable, so I'm going to..
 Are we good on lines?
-I think we can...
+I think we can..
 George said that we can raise them.
 So, yeah, I'm going to merge AM soon.
-And...
+And..
 So, yeah, it's still a bit slower.
 I mean, I'll follow up with some fixes.
 But, yeah, it's actually stable right now.